Install From Source

 Installation on Windows

-We encourage users to download and use XtalOpt pre-compiled binaries from the download page.
+Users can download and use XtalOpt pre-compiled binaries from the download page.
 The following notes are not "instructions"; they are just meant to give you a picture of the overall compilation process.
 Depending on the compiler and installation details of dependencies, you might need to adjust them or adopt another approach.

 Note: these are merely general guidelines and come with no warranty whatsoever.
 The user is responssible in case their computer system incures any damage as a result of using, in part or in whole, the following materials.